lordmilko/MiniDsc/README.md

 foo  Folder
 ```

-On Windows systems at least, we probably want to specify a *drive* to indicate where our folder should go.
+On Windows systems at least, we probably also want to specify a *drive* to indicate where our folder should go.
 In a sense, a drive is also a type of folder.
 The `Component` function can model such relationships for us

 ```powershell
 Component Drive -Extends Folder @{